paulasilvatech/Mastery-AI-Apps-Dev/README.md

 This isn't just another workshop—it's your transformation into an AI development master.
 With 30 comprehensive modules, 90 hands-on exercises, and a supportive community, you have everything needed to excel in the AI-powered future of software development.

-**Your mastery journey begins with Module 1.
-Let's start building the future together!**

 ---

-*"The best investment you can make is in yourself.
-The best time to start is now."*
+*The best investment you can make is in yourself.
+The best time to start is now.*

 **Welcome to Mastery AI Code Development! 🚀**